Three Things You’ll Need Before Buying Your First Home

 Lenders also look at the number of recent inquiries into your credit report.
 They interpret a large number of inquiries to mean that you have recently applied for a large amount of credit.
 They may decide you have too much credit available to be a good credit risk if you’ve been applying for numerous lines of credit.
 They might foresee you getting into trouble by using them excessively, or assume other lenders have rejected your loan applications.

 The right place for you

 One question to ask yourself is if you’re prepared to stay in this house (or condominium) for a long time.
 Experts advise against buying a home unless you plan to stay in it at least three to four years because the high transaction cost of buying and selling property means you could lose money on the deal.
 Look at this purchase as a long-term investment, something permanent…in other words, home!

 Before you sign the mortgage papers on the dotted line, take a look at your income.
 Is it steady and documented?
 Could you cover the costs of closing, moving, and a down payment?
 Will you be able to also pay other associated expenses of homeownership like maintenance and repairs, home owners association or condo association dues, insurance, utility bills, major appliance replacement or repair?
 And could you also continue to meet other expenses such as student or car loans and all your other costs?

 If you feel like you’re ready to take on the financial challenges of home ownership, the rewards can be significant – a major investment, security for your future, even the stability of having a permanent address.
 Following these steps will help put yourself in the best position to get a great mortgage rate.
 This will make it all the sweeter when you turn the key to your new front door for the first time.

-Now that you know more about buying your first home, receive your FREE credit score.
+Now that you know more about buying your first home, get your Credit Report and Score.